gevhaz/32_delete-forever/README.md

 # Description

-This is a music visualization of Grimes' "Delete Forevere".
+This is a music visualization of Grimes' "Delete Forever".
 It is the first one after I moved a number of recurring classes to an openFrameworks addon, [ofxMusicVisualization](https://github.com/gevhaz/ofxMusicVisualizationKit).